Skip to footer content

 • Using Visual Studio

-The Visual Studio software provides the NuGet Package Manager option to install the package directly to the solution.
-The screenshot below shows how to open the NuGet Package Manager.
+Visual Studio provides the NuGet Package Manager for direct package installation.
+The screenshot illustrates accessing the NuGet Package Manager:

 Install-Package IronPdf

-The package will now download/install the latest version to the current project and be ready to use.
+The package downloads and installs the latest version to the current project.

-The third way is to download the NuGet package directly from the website.
+Download the NuGet package directly from the website:

-Download the latest package directly from the IronPDF Downloads page.
-Once downloaded, follow the steps below to add the package to the project:
+Download the latest package from the IronPDF Downloads page.
+After downloading, follow these steps:

 • Using Visual Studio